myroslavsuprun/react-developer-test/README.md

 * graphql
 * RTK — working with the global state: currency; cart products;
 * RTK Query — fetching data from the graphQL endpoint
-* redux-persist — saving data in local storage
+* redux-persist — saving data in the local storage
 * styled-components